Luminoth/website/README.md

 ## Updating

 * Sometimes `ng update` requires `--force` to get around `@angular/flex-layout` peer dependency issues
+  * TODO: this will no longer be true once flex-layout is removed
 * Update Copyright footer in `navigation.component.html`